Qarj/WebImblaze/MANUAL.md

 #### autocontrolleronly
-Similar to testonly.
 Allows you to designate certain servers as an automation controller.
 This enables you to specify that certain test steps should only be run from the automation controller.

 example: `<automationcontrolleronly>Allow</automationcontrolleronly>`